-Prerequisites: (must meet one): 3.0 or above in academic grade for Introduction to ILO Elective, 3.0 or above in Middle School Challenge, 3.0 or above in HOW, Junior or Senior in good standing in Challenge Diploma Program
+Prerequisites: (must meet one) 3.0 or above in HOW, Junior or Senior in good standing in Challenge Diploma Program

 The Independent Learning Opportunity (ILO) Elective is a chance to practice and improve personalized learning skills while exploring a topic of choice.
-Student must have proven ability to work independently.
+Students must have proven ability to work independently.
 Off-site time with a community mentor is strongly encouraged.